usnistgov/ARIAC/docs/tutorials/tutorial_7.rst

 Code Explanation
 ^^^^^^^^^^^^^^^^^^^^^^^

+The competition interface from :ref:`Tutorial 6 <TUTORIAL6>` was augmented with the components described below.

 - :inline-python:`_move_floor_robot_home`: Service client for moving the floor robot to the home position.
 - :inline-python:`_move_ceiling_robot_home`: Service client for moving the ceiling robot to the home position.